 - Crohn’s disease

 SIBO & Histamine Link

-Dysbiosis in the small bowel causes inflammation and the subsequent release of histamine from mast cells.
+Dysbiosis in the small bowel causes inflammation and a subsequent release of histamine.
 The DAO enzyme in the small bowel which degrades histamine is then overloaded with histamine and can’t get rid of it all.
 Histamine then gets into the bloodstream causing numerous issues including: